Parliamentary.ai

 Government Spending

-The bill states that any expenditure incurred by a Minister of the Crown, a person holding office under Her Majesty, or a government department, as well as any increase in sums payable under other Acts attributable to this Act, will be paid out of money provided by Parliament.
-No specific figures are provided in the bill itself.
+The bill states that any expenditure incurred by ministers, government officials, or departments in implementing the Act, along with any increase in sums payable under other Acts due to this Act, will be paid out of money provided by Parliament.
+No specific figures are provided.

 Groups Affected

-• Owners of qualifying public buildings and facilities: They will be responsible for installing, maintaining, and ensuring public access to AEDs, facing potential penalties for non-compliance.
+• Owners of qualifying buildings and facilities: They will be responsible for purchasing, installing, maintaining, and ensuring public access to AEDs, potentially incurring costs.

-• The Public: Will benefit from increased access to life-saving AEDs in case of sudden cardiac arrest.
+• The Public: They will benefit from increased accessibility to life-saving AEDs in case of cardiac arrest.

 Full Text